 Shirin Neshat are amazing artists who have provided

 stepping stones for a younger generation.’
-Such artists paved the way for the likes of the young Iraqi-born painter, Hayv Kahraman (below).
+Such artists paved the way for the likes of the young Iraqi-born painter, Hayv Kahraman.
+Iranian artist Shirin Aliabadi (below) is another one to watch.

 ‘The war and the ongoing political unrest in the region is